Peter-Opapa/kaggle-kpi-pandas/README.md

 ![ETL Pipeline](https://github.com/Peter-Opapa/python_sql_project/blob/main/ETL_pipeline_layout.png)

-This project demonstrates a **real-world end-to-end ETL (Extract, Transform, Load) pipeline** using **Kaggle API, Python (Pandas), and MySQL**.
-I extracted Walmart sales data from Kaggle, cleaned and transformed it using Python, and loaded the final dataset into a MySQL database for analysis.
+This project demonstrates a real-world ETL (Extract, Transform, Load) pipeline using the Kaggle API, Python (Pandas), and MySQL.
+The goal was to extract Walmart sales data from Kaggle, clean and transform it using Python, and load the final dataset into a MySQL database for structured analysis.

-This project showcases my data engineering skills in API integration, data cleaning, SQL database interaction, and structured pipeline development.
+It showcases key data engineering skills including API integration, data cleaning, SQL database handling, and ETL pipeline development.

 ---